sigmap666/sigmap666.github.io/content/about/index.md

 polymer can be regarded as cheaters.

 <img align="right" src="trophic.svg">

-In my main postdoc project (Pollak et. al. 2021) we asked a seemingly simple question – what is the effect of cheating interactions on community dynamics and chitin turnover?
+In my main postdoc [project](https://www.science.org/doi/full/10.1126/sciadv.abi4717) we asked a seemingly simple question – what is the effect of cheating interactions on community dynamics and chitin turnover?
 Because most data on bacterial communities in the environment is DNA sequence data, we wanted to develop computational methods that could answer this question using genomic information.
 This is non-trivial because of the gap in our